MacAdminsIndia/CodeofConduct/README.md

 This Code of Conduct applies to Mac Admins India community spaces, including our WhatsApp Community and associated groups.

-## Mac Admins India City Connect – Terms & Conditions
+## Mac Admins India City Connect

-Mac Admins India City Connect is our series of community-led, in-person meetups happening across different cities in India, bringing Apple IT professionals together locally to connect, share technical knowledge, learn, and collaborate.
+*Mac Admins India City Connect* is our series of community-led, in-person meetups happening across different cities in India, bringing Apple IT professionals together locally to connect, share technical knowledge, learn, and collaborate.

+Individual events are named Mac Admins India City Connect - .

 City Connect events may be supported by sponsors and venue partners while remaining community-led and vendor-neutral.

+### Terms & Conditions

-If you are a sponsor, speaker, host, or attendee, please review the [Mac Admins India City Connect – Terms & Conditions](MAC_ADMINS_INDIA_CITY_CONNECT_TERMS.md)⁠￼.
+Please review the applicable Terms & Conditions before participating in a Mac Admins India City Connect event:

+* [City Connect Terms & Conditions⁠](MAC_ADMINS_INDIA_CITY_CONNECT_TERMS.md)⁠  — for sponsors, partners, venue hosts, speakers, and event collaboration.
+* [City Connect Attendee Terms & Conditions](CITY_CONNECT_ATTENDEE_TERMS.md)⁠￼ — for attendees, covering registration, Code of Conduct, venue requirements, photography, privacy, speaker/session content, food, dinner, alcohol, safety, and event participation.

+By sponsoring, hosting, speaking at, registering for, or attending a Mac Admins India City Connect event, you agree to the applicable Terms & Conditions and the ⁠Mac Admins India Code of Conduct.

 ## Our Mission